helenclx/100-days-of-code/r1-log.md

 - Set up and started to learn to use Eleventy to build static websites.

 **Thoughts:** Today I learned a lot about setting up GitHub workflows and static site generators.

+---

+### Day 95: 6 April 2024.
+Saturday

+**Today's Progress:**
+- Learned to build a portfolio website with Eleventy through Gerard Hynes’s tutorial article on freeCodeCamp.
+- Learned to build a blog with Eleventy through cfjedimaster’s guide and GitHub repository.

+**Thoughts:** I learned a lot about Eleventy, and I am considering rebuilding my portfolio website with Eleventy.